thedevleon/phantom_traffic/README.md

 Hit run in Qtenv and then sumo-gui should pop up, hit run there as well.

-Or try running it directly in OMNet++ by clicking on the omnetpp.ini and hitting run.
-Might work.
-Might not work.
-Not tested enough.
+It can also be run directly in OMNet++ by clicking on the omnetpp.ini and hitting run.

 # Source Study Fidings
 - Veins provides 802.11p PHY and MAC layer (src/veins/model/phy and src/veins/model/mac) - there's also an demo application layer, however it's quite complex.